MrBriit/Course-Resources-Feature-Engineering-For-Data-Science/README.md

 Feature Transformation

-Feature Normalisation
+Feature Normalization

+Then we will move on to

-Automated Feature EDA Tools
+Automated Exploratory Data Analysis Tools like

 pandas-profiling